-This course continues from where Illustrator I left off.
-Students will gain an advanced understanding of the tool set of Illustrator so that they may solve more difficult design problems.
+This course presents Illustrator as an industry standard tool for the production of professional quality illustrations such as technical illustrations, mapping, illustrating from photographic reference, and colourizing bitmapped images.
+After learning the functionality and techniques to produce basic professional quality illustrations, students move on to explore the more advanced features of Illustrator by completing a series of advanced assignments.
+Students will gain an advanced understanding of the tool set, so that they may solve more difficult design problems.
+Painting and Effects will be explored in detail.
 Projects will require a more sophisticated use of Illustrator techniques with a greater focus on finished quality and pre-press.

 - Publication Design

 Designing print publications is one of the most important components of a graphic designer’s work.
 This course will lay the foundation for the work involved in creating a publication of various formats.
 Although the arrival of desktop publishing has greatly facilitated the publication process, the designer still must overcome some of the common obstacles and challenges encountered in printing and publishing.
 The course focuses on the design of single and multi page publications that combine type, graphics, colours, and textures while addressing some of the common printing and publication challenges.

 This course will explore the processes of page design and layout.
 Using industry standard composition software, students will learn to apply design concepts to the development of creative page layout designs.
 Students will learn to import and prepare various components and incorporate them into the final page layout.
 Students will gain working knowledge of the tools and features of composition and layout software packages.

 - Package Design